amandoabreu/amandoabreu.github.io/_posts/2016-11-29-Migration-from-wordpress-to-jekyll-and-new-theme.markdown

 I had very little posts, in fact, only one blog post that was public, and many drafts that I never finished enough to publish.
 However, my "portfolio" was a custom post type with custom fields created with [cmb2](https://wordpress.org/plugins/cmb2/)

-I created a simple python crawler to generate a json file with the fields from wordpress, and then generate the jekyll post file. [...]
+I created a simple python crawler to generate the jekyll project file. [...]

 <div class="centerwrapper centerwrapper--wide">